heetkanani/MLOpsLabs/Labs/Docker_Labs/Lab1/ReadMe.md

 └── artifacts/           # Output directory for trained models
 ```

-## Lab 1 Setup and steps to ru the lab
+## Lab 1 Setup and steps to run the lab

 ### Using Docker Compose